Max Nosseck

-Max Nosseck (19 September 1902 – 29 September 1972) was a German film director, actor and screenwriter.
+Max Nosseck (19 September 1902 – 29 September 1972) was a German film director, actor, and screenwriter.

 Biography

 Nosseck was born in Nakel, then in Prussia, but now in Poland.
 Nosseck established himself as a director in the German Film Industry, but due to his Jewish background he was forced to emigrate following the Nazi takeover in 1933.
-He directed films in Spain, the Netherlands and United States.
-Following the Second World War he returned to work in the German and Austrian industries.
-Nosseck married three times: to Austrian actress Olly Gebauer, to German actress Ilse Steppat, and to the writer and aviator Genevieve Haugen.
+He directed films in France, Spain, the Netherlands, and United States.

+In 1934 Max Nosseck directed Buster Keaton, then struggling with alcoholism and a messy divorce, in the French feature Le Roi des Champs-Élysées.

+Nosseck's American films typed him as a director of sensationalist subjects, usually juvenile-vagrancy melodramas.
+His most famous "exploitation" film is Dillinger (1945), a gangster picture chronicling the rise and fall of John Dillinger.
+The film starred Lawrence Tierney, with whom Nosseck reunited for two crime thrillers in later years.
+In a surprising turnabout, Nosseck directed two wholesome animal adventures in 1946 and 1947.